Kozea/Pynuts/doc/Advanced tutorial.rst

 Creating Documents
 ~~~~~~~~~~~~~~~~~~

-When an employee is added in database and everything went well, we create an employee document.
+We would like to create an Employee document each time an employee is succesfully added into database.
-So you have to go back to the *create* route in ``executable.py``.
+To do so, go back to the *create* route in ``executable.py`` and insert the following snippet

-- First create an instance of EmployeeView
-- Then we call the create method of EmployeeView.
-- If the employee `create_form` is validated we create a new document.
-- Finally we redirect to the list of employees

 ::